booch/presentations/Immutable_Infrastructure/slides.md

 * Pets
   * We treat each as an individual
     * Each has its own unique name
-  * When they get sick, we make sure they're cared for
+  * When they get sick, we nurse them back to health
   * We're emotionally invested